• Facebook

 Advanced Encryption Standard (AES)

-Advanced Encryption Standard algorithm (AES) is a symmetric block cipher algorithm with a block/chunk size of 128 bits.
+Advanced Encryption Standard (AES) is a symmetric block cipher algorithm with a block/chunk size of 128 bits.
 It converts these individual blocks using keys of 128, 192, and 256 bits.
 Once it encrypts these blocks, it joins them together to form the ciphertext.
 Different variations of the AES algorithm supported by NCache are:

 • AES-128: 128-bit encryption